gustavo-hac/gustavo-hac/README.md

 💻 Currently building my skills in programming and looking for my first professional opportunity.

-📖 Starting my studies in Cloud Computing.
+📖 Starting my studies in Cloud Computing with Google Cloud.

 ###